Introduction

 7. Top 10 Global Amorphous Core Transformer Manufacturers (2025)

-Zetwerk manufactures precision-engineered amorphous core transformers designed for industrial, renewable, and utility sectors.
+Zetwerk Manufacturing produces precision-engineered amorphous core transformers designed for industrial, renewable, and utility sectors.
 Using advanced amorphous ribbon stacking and automated manufacturing, Zetwerk delivers high-efficiency, UL/IEC-certified units with reduced losses and shorter lead times for global clients.

 • Renewable Integration: ACTs are becoming standard for solar and wind interconnections.